 Imagining the Possible, Then Making it Happen

 Paula Cohen is a 6th grade Social Studies and Language Arts teacher in Los Angeles Unified School District.
 She uses service-learning to create meaningful and relevant experiences for young people and is passionate about connecting our schools and communities.
 Paula has been involved in community organizing for a number of years and has experienced the power of people coming together to problem solve on local issues.
 Her goal as an educator is to break down the four walls of the classroom and open up our fenced in schools and see what magic can come from collective work.
-Paula is both an alumnus and current faculty member of Community Works Institute’s (CWI) Summer WEST Institute on Service-Learning.
+Paula is both an alumnus and current faculty member of Community Works Institute (CWI).
 Her current projects include working on a school garden project that combines a thirty-eight plot community garden with a student garden through shared spaces.

 Most of my teaching career, I have defied the book.
 I’ve strived to put learning in context, connect students to issues in the community and make learning as relevant a process as I can.
 Meanwhile I work hard at helping students reach mastery and upholding the great standards.
 I signed a contract after all.
 It is always a great juggling act and way more work than following the “book” or program.
 The accomplishments do feel great, but there is always this sense that there wasn’t enough time or fluidity in the project.
 It could have been so much more if it didn’t have to have such a premature ending.
 Ever experienced that gnawing sensation?

 Then I discovered that I can do a whole lot more on my own time outside of the classroom.
 It is the perfect storm for affecting change without all the restraints the classroom poses.
 Being a teacher offers access to youth, plenty of unmet needs, and an instant community to plug into.
 The only thing the contract greatly lacks is time.
 So limited and restrictive is the little time we have with our students.
 That’s when I discovered the benefit to offering my own surplus.